vic-lee/os-page-replacement-algo/README.md

 Note:

 - `R` supports FIFO, LRU, and Random (upper- and lower-case are both accepted)
 - Debug & show random flag: type `1` to turn on and `0` to turn off.
-They are off by default.
+If not specified, they are off by default.

 Sample command: `./exec 10 10 20 1 10 lru 0 0           // debug mode off, show random mode off`